wg-cepi/sso/README.md

 2. Install WAMP
     * assume, that you have installed WAMP to `C:/wamp`
-    * you can create virtual domain in separated files in `C:/wamp/vhosts folder` and include them in `httpd.conf` with `IncludeOptional "C:/wamp/vhosts/*"`
+    * you can create virtual domains (each in separated file) in `C:/wamp/vhosts` folder and include them in `httpd.conf` with `IncludeOptional "C:/wamp/vhosts/*"`

-3. Create virtual domains in `httpd.conf` or `vhosts` folder
+3. Modify virtual domains in `httpd.conf` or create them in `vhosts` folder

     ```text
     <VirtualHost *:80>